aakash140799/Algorithms/StableMatching/README.md

 on right side, and vice-versa.

 **Variants:**
-There are quite a number of variantes of stable matching problems, each given by
+There are quite a number of variants of stable matching given by:
 - Perfect Stable Matching
 - Stable Matching With Indifference
 - Stable Roommate Matching